Anglo-Spanish War (1585–1604): Spanish Armada

 On 8 February 1587, the execution of Mary, Queen of Scots outraged Catholics in Europe.
 In retaliation for the execution of Mary, Philip vowed to invade England to place a Catholic monarch on its throne.
 In April 1587 Philip's preparations suffered a setback when Francis Drake burned 37 Spanish ships in the harbour of Cádiz, and as a result the invasion of England had to be postponed for over a year.

 On 29 July, Philip obtained Papal authority to overthrow Elizabeth, who had been excommunicated by Pope Pius V, and place whomever he chose on the throne of England.
-He assembled a fleet of about 130 ships, containing 8,000 soldiers and 18,000 sailors.
+He assembled a fleet of about 130 ships, containing 8,050 sailors, 18,973 soldiers, and 2,088 rowers.
 To finance this endeavour, Pope Sixtus V had permitted Philip to collect crusade taxes.
 Sixtus had promised a further subsidy to the Spanish should they reach English soil.

-On 28 May 1588, the Armada under the command of Duke of Medina Sidonia set sail for the Netherlands, where it was to pick up additional troops for the invasion of England.
-As the armada sailed through the English channel, the English navy led by Charles Howard, 1st Earl of Nottingham, and Francis Drake fought a battle of attrition with the Spanish from Plymouth to Portland and then to the Solent, preventing them from securing any English harbours.
+On 28 May 1588, the Armada, under the command of the Duke of Medina Sidonia, set sail for the Netherlands, where it was to pick up additional troops for the invasion of England.
+As the armada sailed through the English Channel, the English navy, led by Charles Howard, and Francis Drake, fought a battle of attrition with the Spanish from Plymouth to Portland and then to the Solent, preventing them from securing any English harbours.
 The Spanish were forced to withdraw to Calais.
 While the Spanish were at anchor there in a crescent-shaped defensive formation, the English used fireships to break the formation and scatter the Spanish ships.
 In the subsequent Battle of Gravelines the English navy attacked the Armada and forced it to sail northward in more dangerous stormy waters on the long way home.
 As they sailed around Scotland, the Armada suffered severe damage and loss of life from stormy weather.
 As they approached the West coast of Ireland more damaging stormy conditions forced ships ashore while others were wrecked.
 Disease took a heavy toll as the fleet finally limped back to port.